Maya society: Dental modification

 Dental modification may have been a way to identify with a lineage, polity, ruler, or region.
 The modification of teeth was dependent on social status, as well as location.

 The Maya practiced two different types of tooth modification, filing and inlay.
 Filing was altering the tooth shape to create notches, grooves, or points.
 This type of dental modification appeared during the Early Preclassic period (1400-1000 BCE) and was completed with stone abraders and water.
 Inlay was drilling holes to insert different materials, and was popular throughout the Middle Preclassic period (900-600 BCE).
 In the remainder of the time periods the two were used simultaneously, but filing was much more common overall.

 Most likely teeth were modified as a part of ritual or for aesthetic purposes, and younger children usually did not have modified teeth.
-Once their permanent teeth had arrived, adolescent warriors had their teeth filed to sharp points to give them a fierce appearance, and as a further mark of status.[4]
-Maya women filed their teeth, or had holes drilled into them where precious stones or luxury materials, such as jade, pyrite, hematite, or turquoise could be inlaid into the teeth.
-High-status women often had their teeth filed, in different patterns, and would have jadeite, hematite, pyrite, turquoise, or other decorations inset into holes drilled in their teeth.[4]
+Once their permanent teeth had arrived, adolescent warriors had their teeth filed to sharp points to give them a fierce appearance, and as a further mark of status.[4]High-status women often had their teeth filed, in different patterns, and would have jadeite, hematite, pyrite, turquoise, or other decorations inset into holes drilled in their teeth.[4]
 Depending on the material, the meaning of the inlay varied.
 For example, jade symbolized pure breath or the ability to express elegant speech.